Generic vs brand-name psychiatric medication

 What a generic is

 A brand-name drug is protected by a patent for a set period.
-When that patent expires, other manufacturers can make the same medication.
+During that time, the company that developed it is the only one allowed to sell it.
+When the patent expires, other manufacturers can make the same medication.

 These manufacturers sell it under its chemical name, which is the generic name, rather than the brand name.
+Sertraline is the generic name; Zoloft is a brand.
+Paroxetine is the generic; Paxil is a brand.
 A generic is not a different drug.
 It must contain the same active ingredient, in the same strength, as the brand.
-The FDA also requires it to be bioequivalent, which means it delivers the same amount of medication to the body in the same way.
-That requirement is the core of why generics can be trusted.
+The U.S. Food and Drug Administration also requires it to be bioequivalent.
+Bioequivalent means it delivers the same amount of medication to the body, at the same rate, as the brand-name product.
+A manufacturer has to demonstrate this before the generic is approved.
+That requirement is the core of why generics can be trusted, and it's worth understanding rather than taking on faith.

 Are generics as effective

 Regulators hold generics to bioequivalence standards before they reach the pharmacy.
 Because the active ingredient and the way it reaches the body are the same, a generic and the brand are interchangeable for the large majority of people.
-Choosing the generic is not settling for less.
-It is the same medication at a lower price.
+Studies comparing generic and brand psychiatric medications have generally not found a difference in how well they work for most patients.
+Choosing the generic isn't settling for less.
+It's the same medication at a lower price, which is why prescribers and pharmacies treat it as the default.

 Why a few people notice a difference

 Occasionally someone feels a difference after a switch.
-This is uncommon, but it is worth understanding why it can happen.
+This is uncommon, but it's worth understanding why it can happen, because the reasons are specific rather than mysterious.

 The cost difference

 The price gap is large.
-Generics are dramatically cheaper than their brand-name versions, often only a few dollars a month.
+Generics are dramatically cheaper than their brand-name versions, often only a few dollars a month, while the brand can cost many times that.

-Most psychiatric medications, including all the common antidepressants, are available as generics.
+Most psychiatric medications, including all the common antidepressants such as sertraline and paroxetine, and long-established medications such as lithium and lamotrigine, are available as inexpensive generics.
 This is the main reason a generic is usually the default choice.
-Some newer medications and certain long-acting formulations are still only available as brand-name products, and those cost more.
-A prescriber and pharmacist can tell you which category a specific medication falls into.
+Some newer medications, and certain long-acting or specialized formulations, are still only available as brand-name products, and those cost more, sometimes substantially more.
+A prescriber and pharmacist can tell you which category a specific medication falls into and whether a generic alternative exists.

 Sources

 This guide draws on current prescribing information and public health references.
-It is reviewed for clinical accuracy and updated as guidance changes.
+It's reviewed for clinical accuracy and updated as guidance changes.

 Managing a medication needs a prescriber